-A maximum of 12 from the school, including teachers, can be accommodated which means each can receive personal attention and guidance.
-Log books compiled by children over the last 50 years make fascinating reading, and copies of entries can be provided to present-day adults who recall their happy cruises as a child.
+A maximum of 12 people (including accompanying adults) can be accommodated which means each can receive personal attention and guidance.
+Log books compiled by children over the last 50 years make fascinating reading, and copies of entries can be provided to present-day adults who recall their happy voyages as a child.

-For schools wishing to take away more than 12, a second barge can be booked for the same week to accommodate another 12 children and teacher.
-Alternatively some schools choose to book Thalatta for two consecutive weeks.
+For schools and groups wishing to take away more than 12, a second barge can be booked for the same week to accommodate another 12 children and accompanying adults.
+Alternatively Thalatta can be booked for two or more consecutive weeks.

 What we do…

 We have been running 5-day trips for school groups for over 50 years!
 5 days and 4 nights onboard give children the best and most immersive experience of living onboard Thalatta.

 We understand that not all schools and groups can manage a trip as long as 5 days.
 So at certain times of the season it is possible to book Thalatta for shorter trips of 4, 3 or 2 days.

 For a short taster of what we can offer, Thalatta can be booked for a single day.
 Ideal for groups wishing to ‘try us out’ before committing to a longer trip.

 Links with Learning

 How to book…